 Financial interest: A person has a “financial interest” if such person or member of their family has directly or indirectly an ownership or investment interest in, or compensation arrangement with, any entity or individual with which Pacific Ethanol has or is contemplating entering into a transaction or arrangement.
 Also a financial interest exists when a person accepts gifts or favors other than those of nominal value from a person which does or is seeking to do business with Pacific Ethanol.

-It is almost always a conflict of interest for a Pacific Ethanol employee to work simultaneously for a competitor, customer or supplier.
+It is almost always a conflict of interest for Pacific Ethanol personnel to work simultaneously for a competitor, customer or supplier.
 You are not allowed to work or provide services for a competitor, customer or supplier as an employee, consultant or board member.
 The best policy is to avoid any direct or indirect business connection with our customers, suppliers or competitors, except on our behalf.